tu-team/2/doc/articles/KESW 2014/artificial_high_level_and_low_level_emotions.md

 ##Conclusion

-We demonstrated new approach to take in account emotional state of computational system.
-In other words we proposed the way computational processes could be influenced by emotional state of the system.
-This approach is based on role of neurotransmitters noradrenaline, dopamine, serotonin in human brain.
+We demonstrated new approach that implements the emotional state of the computational system.
+In other words we proposed the way computational processes could be influenced by emotional state of the system, actually implementing feeling of emotions.
+This approach is based on functions of neurotransmitters: noradrenaline, dopamine, serotonin in human brain.
 Emotional model that takes in account levels of neurotransmitters were proposed by Lovheim [cubeofemotions].
-We used two groups of parameters of computational system: generic and decision making.
+We used two groups of parameters of computational system: generic and decision making to map the influence:

 1. Generic:
   2. Computing power: noradrenaline